Git Cheat Sheet

 HOME

-This tutorial explains the steps to create a GitHub Action for the PyTest Framework and execute the tests in that workflow.
+This tutorial explains the steps to create a GitHub Action for the PyTest Framework.
+It also guides you on how to execute the tests in that workflow.

 Table of Contents